 I could list more, but this is my point about supporting professors’ work: it is a strategic approach to Christian ministry around the world.
 Let me unpack some dimensions of its long-term and institutionally significant impact, what we call a “redemptive influence.”

-- Awaken to the World of Spirits and Souls
+- Christian Professors Awaken Leaders to the World of Spirits and Souls

 Philosopher Alvin Plantinga has said that the “intellectual world is a battleground or arena in which rages a battle for people’s souls.”
 The university is where the crossroads of intellect and spirituality meet, where people don’t just hold ideas, they passionately pursue paradigms and wide-sweeping social programs.
 David Koyzis’ seminal book on Visions and Illusions unpacks the ideologies and idols that swirl not just around our political institutions, but which also fill the air of our academic hallways.
 These worldviews ask not just for the allegiance of students’ minds, but for their hearts and for their very lives.